wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 only-future-events
 ^^^^^^^^^^^^^^^^^^

-It allows to read new log content since ``ossec-logcollector`` was stopped.
+It allows to read new log content since ``wazuh-logcollector`` was stopped.

-By default, when ``ossec-logcollector`` starts it will only read all log content since it was started.
+By default, when ``wazuh-logcollector`` starts it will only read all log content since it was started.
-Set it to no to collect events generated since ``ossec-logcollector`` was stopped.
+Set it to no to collect events generated since ``wazuh-logcollector`` was stopped.

 +--------------------+-----------+
 | **Default value**  | yes       |